Table of Contents

 The Stinky Weights Problem

-Any brand new dumbbells or plates might stink when you first get them.
+Any brand new rubber dumbbells, rubber coated weight plates, or crumb rubber bumper plates might stink when you first get them.

-- Recycled rubber dumbbells and plates can off-gas for a while after being manufactured.
+The reason is they’re recycled rubber, which is prone to off-gassing for a while.
 Even if they were sitting a while in the warehouse, they probably spent most of their time boxed up as they were from the factory in China and have been wallowing in their own fumes for months.

 Wash Them

 Wash them with a very light solution of dish soap on a rag.
 You don’t need much.
-If you use too much soap you’ll just cause yourself more work as you create a whole new problem and have to wipe it off repeatedly to get it all off.
+If you use too much soap you’ll just cause yourself more work as you have to wipe it off repeatedly to get it all off.
 Be sure to wipe them dry immediately afterwards with a towel.
 VERY dry.
 Even a short time wet can lead to rusting.
 A rubber coating protects weights from moisture somewhat, but moisture still seeps through the pores in the rubber.
-Plus, the steel handle of dumbbells isn’t coated, and the center hole of weight plates might not be coated on some plates.
+The center hole of weight plates might not be rubber coated on some plates.

-If that doesn’t do the trick, it’s worth trying laundry detergent.
+If that doesn’t do the trick, it’s worth trying laundry detergent on them.
 Or even engine degreaser, if you have some.
+Use gloves and do it outside.

 Absorb the Odors

 Baking soda sucks up odors from the room well and is totally unscented itself.
+Unlike kitty litter, it can work well just being in the same room as your weights.
+This could be a good option if you notice the rubber odor but it’s not overpowering.
 I always have some on hand for sprinkling in the garbage, unclogging drains, whatever.
 There’s dozens of uses for it.
 Just dump some in a bowl and leave it in your workout area for an indirect method of getting rid of the stink over time.
+People do the same thing for inside their fridge.

-Or if you do a little charcoal grilling like me, smash up some spare charcoal (jut enough to expose the insides) and leave it out in a bowl just like baking soda and it will absorb odors from the air.
+Or if you ever do a little charcoal grilling, smash up some spare charcoal (jut enough to expose the insides) and leave it out in a bowl just like baking soda and it will absorb odors from the air.

 Mask the Odors (not recommended)